 I do not recommend that you show this pricing rubric within your proposals to your potential clients.
 This rubric simply exists to help you price your services consistently so that all projects have their best chance of being profitable for your company.

 Instead, pitch them on the full project because this is what they need.
 If you show them how much each individual part costs, clients will try to nickel and dime you to ask how much it would cost to, for example, only do the code review and page template audit but not do the keyword research.
-You know that in order for them to see forward traction they need keyword research and the internal linking audit as well, so why are you going to give them the chance to sabotage themselves?
+You know that in order for them to see forward traction they need keyword research and the internal linking audit as well, so why give them the chance to sabotage themselves?

 Communicating price changes to current clients